Professor Mark P Dodding

 Research interests

-Research in our lab aims to understand the molecular mechanisms and signaling pathways that control the distribution and dynamics of subcellular components, focusing on structure, function, molecular mechanism and regulation of the key biomolecular machines and multiprotein complexes that regulate cellular organisation.
+Research in our lab aims to understand the molecular mechanisms and signalling pathways that control the distribution and dynamics of subcellular components, focusing on structure, function, molecular mechanism and regulation of the key biomolecular machines cytoskeletal polymers that establish, maintain, and adapt subcellular organisation.
 We also seek to apply that knowledge to develop novel chemical tools to manipulate these systems.
 We take a multi-disciplinary approach that combines advanced cell imaging with cell biology, biophysics and structural approaches to define the molecular basis of these dynamic processes.

 External positions